Carreau/phd-dissertation/parts/part3.rst

 ****************
 ..
 2

-The approach phase of the indentation cycle has been modeled with a purely elastic mode.
-However, the force distance plot shows a significant dissipation marked by an hysteresis :num:`Fig #force-distance`.
-The repetitive indent cycle giving the same force-distance curves (:num:`Fig #reproc`) allow to exclude a plastic deformation.
+The approach phase of the indentation cycle has been modelled with a purely elastic mode.
+However, the force-distance plot shows a significant dissipation marked by an hysteresis :num:`Fig #force-distance`.
+The repetitive indent cycle, giving the same force-distance curves (:num:`Fig #reproc`), allows to exclude a plastic deformation.
 We can hence reject the hypothesis of ruptures of the actin meshwork or breakage near the entanglement points.

-The theory of entangled filaments networks that allowed us to understand the link between the phenomenological model and the mechanical properties of the network also proposes a relation to explain the relaxation of the network.
+The entangled filaments networks theory that allowed us to understand the link between the phenomenological model and the mechanical properties of the network, also proposes a relation to explain the network relaxation.

 In this model :cite:`Morse1998a`, the visco elastic modulus  |E| is a function of time and can be written as :math:`E(t) = E\times \chi(t)` with